Meal and Rest Breaks in CA

 Not all employees are entitled to meal and rest breaks.
 Similar to California’s overtime laws, certain categories of employees are exempt from meal and rest break requirements.
 White-collar employees, for example (those who perform primarily intellectual or managerial tasks and earn at least twice the minimum wage monthly), are exempt from the meal and rest break requirements.
 The meal and rest break requirements also do not apply to independent contractors or unionized employees in certain industries whose meal and rest break schedules are set by union agreements.

-If you are a San Francisco employee or employer in need of advice or representation concerning wage & hour, overtime, whistleblower protections, workplace discrimination, or other California labor law issues, contact the Bay Area employment law attorneys Richard Koss and Rand L. Stephens at 650-722-7046 on the San Francisco Peninsula, or 925-757-1700 in the East Bay.
+If you are a San Francisco employee or employer in need of advice or representation concerning wage & hour, overtime, whistleblower protections, workplace discrimination, or other California labor law issues, contact the Richard Koss Bay Area employment law attorneys at 650-722-7046 on the San Francisco Peninsula, or 925-757-1700 in the East Bay.